apache/cordova-docs/www/docs/en/1.8.1/cordova/storage/localstorage/localstorage.md

 Windows Phone 7 Quirks
 -------------

 - dot notation is NOT available on Windows Phone.
-Be sure to use : window.local<a href="../storage.html">Storage</a>.setItem/getItem, and not the w3 spec defined calls to window.local<a href="../storage.html">Storage</a>.someKey = 'someValue';
+Be sure to use : window.localStorage.setItem/getItem, and not the w3 spec defined calls to window.localStorage.someKey = 'someValue';